hoangnguyen-create/Bank-Customer-Churn/README.md

 ### Dataset structure:

-RowNumber - corresponds to the record (row) number

-CustomerId - unique identifier for customers
+The dataset contains **10,000 bank customers** with demographic, financial, and behavioral attributes.

+Key variables include:

+**CreditScore** – Customer credit score

-Surname - the surname of customer
+**Geography** - Location of customer

-CreditScore - can have an effect on customer churn, since a customer with a higher credit score is less likely to leave the bank

-Geography - a customer’s location can affect their decision to leave the bank

-Gender - gender of customer
+**Gender** - Gender of customer

-Age - customer’s age
+**Age** – Customer age

-Tenure - number of years that the customer has been a client of the bank.
+**Tenure** – Number of years the customer has stayed with the bank

-Balance - bank balance of a customer

-NumOfProducts - number of products that a customer has purchased through the bank.
+**Balance** – Account balance

+**NumOfProducts** – Number of banking products owned

-HasCrCard - denotes whether or not a customer has a credit card
+**HasCrCard** – Whether the customer owns a credit card

-IsActiveMember—active customers are less likely to leave the bank.

-EstimatedSalary - customer’s salary
+**IsActiveMember** – Whether the customer is actively using banking services

+**EstimatedSalary** – Estimated annual salary

-Exited - whether or not the customer left the bank.
+**Exited** – Target variable indicating whether the customer churned

-Complaint - customer has complaint or not.
+**Complaint** - Whether the customer makes a complaint

-Satisfaction Score - Score provided by the customer for their complaint resolution.
+**Satisfaction Score** - Score provided by the customer for their complaint resolution.

-Card Type - type of card held by the customer.
+**Card Type** - Type of card held by the customer.

-Points Earned - the points earned by the customer for using a credit card.
+**Points Earned** - The points earned by the customer for using a credit card.

-### Initial Analysis plan:

-Data cleaning: Handled missing value, correct data types and remove duplicate

-EDA: Explore dataset structure, detect patterns, analyze distributions, and evaluate relationships between features and churn

-Analysis: Identify key churn drivers using statistical analysis and feature correlation

-Visualization: Create histograms,  correlation heatmaps, and prediction model to generate actionable insights

-Data Storytelling: present findings and relationship between variables that affect customer churning as well as recommending retention strategy to enhance customers’ loyalty
+Some identifier columns such as RowNumber, CustomerId, and Surname were removed during data cleaning because they do not provide meaningful predictive information as well as to ensuring customer's privacy

+## Project Workflow

+The analysis follows a typical data analytics pipeline:

+**1. Data Cleaning**

+* Removed identifier variables

+* Checked for missing values

+* Verified data types

+**2. Exploratory Data Analysis**

+* Summary statistics

+* Correlation heatmap

+* Distribution analysis

+* Boxplot analysis for key variables

+**3. Feature Selection**

+* Selected key variables based on correlation analysis and business relevance

+**4. Logistic Regression Modeling**

+* Built a logistic regression model to estimate the probability of customer churn

+**5. Model Evaluation**

+* Interpreted model coefficients

+* Analyzed statistical significance